raspberrypilearning/club-mentoring/en/step_1.md

 ## What happens at a Code Club

 In a Code Club session, young people usually create a project like a game, app, or website using code.
 Often the session starts with a short introduction or ice-breaker, then young people start creating with code.
 Creators can work alone or in groups.
+Clubs are collaborative spaces, where chat between the creators is encouraged.
 Near the end of the session some creators share what they have made with the group.

-Code Clubs run in a variety of different spaces and contexts.
-Clubs are collaborative spaces, where chat between the creators is encouraged.

 --- task ---